 You may need a brain scan.
 This is to rule out other causes and look for signs of damage.

 This could be a CT scan or MRI scan.

 It may take several tests over many months before you get a diagnosis.
 Sometimes it may be quicker.

-It takes time to adapt to a diagnosis of dementia, for both you and your family.
+It takes time to adapt to a diagnosis of Alzheimer's, for both you and your family.

-You might find it helpful to seek information and plan for the future.
-Others may need a longer period to process the news.
+You might find it helpful to find information and plan for the future.
+Others may need more time to process the news.

 It might help to talk things through with family and friends.
 You can also get support from the Alzheimer Society of Ireland.